jsmithdefense/jsmithdefense/README.md

 <div align="center">

-Cybersecurity practitioner with a focus on SOC operations and defensive analysis across endpoint, identity, network, and cloud environments.
+Cybersecurity practitioner focused on SOC operations and defensive analysis across endpoint, identity, network, and cloud environments.

 I'm drawn to the **_how_** behind attacks. **_What trust boundary failed?
 Which identity had too much access?
 Which log sources capture this behavior?_**